Elvetham Heath Primary School SEND School Information

 Internal transition meetings take place every year as children progress through the school.
-Year six staff and the SENCO liaise with receiving schools and extra transition visits are arranged as necessary.
+Year 6 staff and the SEND Team liaise with receiving schools and extra transition visits are arranged as necessary.

 13 Where can I get further information about services for my child?

-SEN information is provided as part of the local offer issued by Hampshire county council.
-This offer can be viewed in full on the following link:
+SEND information is provided as part of the local offer issued by Hampshire county council.
+This offer can be viewed in full by clicking here.

-The school would like to thank the parents of children with SEN at Elvetham Heath Primary School who contributed to the completion of this SEND information report.
+The school would like to thank the parents of children with SEND at Elvetham Heath Primary School who contributed to the completion of this SEND information report.

 Last updated on 28.9.2018